 There you have it.
 Once you’ve finalized your migration from Outlook to Gmail, you’ll start noticing a substantial boost in your productivity—and personal satisfaction with email.
+If you’re looking to sync Outlook with Gmail, then see our guide on how to sync Outlook with Gmail.
 When you’re ready to get serious about measuring and improving your productivity, give EmailAnalytics a try.

 With our 14-day free trial, you’ll get access to our full platform, giving you far more insight into how you’re emailing—and how you can improve it.
 The sooner you start, the sooner you can start saving time, so sign up today!

 How do I switch from Outlook to Gmail?

 4. Customize your Gmail experience

 What are the differences between Gmail and Outlook?

 The main differences are variations in the way threads are displayed, message attachments, deleting vs. archiving, search functionality, organization (labels vs. folders), and mailbox sharing.